Updated: Oct 15, 2021

 Medicine is a landscape that consists of strong opinions from intelligent and highly educated people, which can be conflicting.
 This creates a fertile opportunity for positive growth if we are willing to engage in interesting and respectful discussions.
 To acknowledge what has been effective while continuing to ask questions about how to be better.
 Formulating better questions is key to the success of scientific inquiry.
 This truth highlights the need for mutual respect, kindness and objectivity when engaging in these discussions with each other.

 Thinking outside the box

 I like this quote by Albert Einstein: "We can't solve problems by using the same kind of thinking we used when we created them."
-At the heart of this blog today is my desire to find better answers for cancer patients, to ask questions where my clinical experience is not supporting my previous views or what I was taught in my veterinary training.
+At the heart of this blog today is my desire to find better answers for cancer patients, to ask questions where my 18 years of clinical oncology experience is not supporting my previous views or what I was taught in my veterinary school training.
 Until we are curing every cancer, or we stop getting cancer in the first place, there are pieces to the puzzle that we are missing.
 Finding these missing pieces necessitates thinking outside the box and considering other factors we haven't previously accepted as being important.
 Science is beginning to make our box a little bigger, and work is always being done to gain understand about other ways of thinking.
 That's what this blog is about.

 Here's to us identifying a more effective path to optimal well-being, and being kind to each other while we are on that journey together.

 *Note: reference links, when available, can be found by hovering over underlined text.
 Additional references at the end of the article.
 I've done my best to include a balanced representation of relevant information from this article.
 The information here, other than my obvious commentary, is from the scientific review article cited above.
 For expounded information I recommend reading that article directly.